pratixap19/Way2Automation/README.md

 # Way2Automation
-This is my UI project
+This is my UI project.
+Author-Pratixa Patel